ibm-watson-iot/iot-java/README.md

 * [Device samples] (https://github.com/ibm-messaging/iot-device-samples) - Repository contains all device (also device management) related samples in different programming languages.
 Information and instructions regarding the use of these samples can be found in their respective directories.
 * [Gateway Samples] (https://github.com/ibm-messaging/iot-gateway-samples) - Repository contains all Gateway (also gateway management) related samples in different programming languages.
 * [Application samples] (https://github.com/ibm-messaging/iot-application-samples) - Repository contains samples for developing the application(s) in IBM Watson Internet of Things Platform in different languages.
-* [Watson IoT Platfrom API V002 samples] (https://github.com/ibm-messaging/iot-platform-apiv2-samples) - Repository contains samples that interacts with IBM Watson IoT Plaform using the platform API Version 2.
+* [Watson IoT Platform API V002 samples] (https://github.com/ibm-messaging/iot-platform-apiv2-samples) - Repository contains samples that interacts with IBM Watson IoT Platform using the platform API Version 2.
 * [Scalable Application samples] (https://github.com/ibm-messaging/iot-scalable-application-samples) - Repository contains sample(s) for building scalable applications, using shared subscription support in IBM Watson IoT Platform.
 * [Backup-restore sample] (https://github.com/ibm-messaging/iot-backup-restore-sample) - The sample in the repository shows how to backup the device configuration in Cloudant NoSQL DB and restore the same later.